ablomm/ablomm-cpu/docs/assembler/expressions.md

 1 * 2 * (16 / 4 >>> 2) << 1;
 ```

-This example will compile to a machine code which contains the literal value of the expression.
+This example will assemble to machine code which contains the literal value of the expression.
 This is an example of a Gen Literal, which is described in the [Gen Literals section](#gen-literals).

 You may also include expressions in [assignments](assignments.md) and [instruction operands](instructions.md#operands):